 Away from the Western Front - Salonika & Sandham

-This has largely been forgotten but was an important theatre in the First World War with a multi-national force fighting in terrain combining rugged mountains and malaria-infested swamps.
+Largely forgotten, the Salonika campaign was an important theatre in the First World War with a multi-national force fighting in terrain combining rugged mountains and malaria-infested swamps.
+It took place in Greece and Macedonia from 1915 to 1918, involving soldiers from many parts of Britain and its former Empire, fighting against Bulgarian, Austro-Hungarian and German forces.
 The ultimate success of the Allies against the Bulgarian army at Salonika in 1918 started the chain of events which led to the defeat of the Central Powers.

-The Sandham project highlights this campaign, with a particular focus on the human experience of fighting in Greece and Macedonia through the story of Harry Sandham and the paintings of Stanley Spencer.
+Away From the Western Front’s project with Sandham, Salonika Stories, highlighted this campaign with a particular focus on the human experience of fighting in Greece and Macedonia – through the story of Harry Sandham and the paintings of Stanley Spencer.

 " We talked about the 'holy box' .. and with this thought in mind, each made up our own personal box to collect work and things of interest in over the weeks of the project.."